xcore/sw_motor_control/doc/dsc-quickstart.rst

 Quickstart guide for the XMOS Brushless DC Motor development platform, version 1.0
 ==================================================================================

-The version 1 software implements a simple brushless DC commutation for two motors, using PWM to energize each coil and Hall effect sensors to detect the position of the motors.
-It controls two motors simultainiously.
+The version 1 software implements a trapezoidal brushless DC commutation for two motors, using PWM to energize each coil and Hall effect sensors to detect the position of the motors.
+It controls two motors independently.
 Additional modules are provided to demonstrate the use of ADCs, Quadrature encoder interfacing, transformation algorithms and FOC control.
-These modules are not, however, used by the demo application.
+These modules are not, however, used by the current demo application.
+For details of timescales and availability, please contact your XMOS representitive.

 Setting up the hardware
 -----------------------